 Getting some self-care on a budget

-During the COVID-19 pandemic, many people raised their self-care game as a way of coping with social distancing.
 Self-care might conjure up images of fancy beauty products or online boutique fitness classes, but you don’t need to spend a lot of money to take care of yourself.

-“Self-care can be anything that helps you recharge and take care of yourself so, in turn, you’ll be well to take care of the people who count on you,” says Dr. Jennette Berry, a family medicine physician at Advocate South Suburban Hospital in Hazel Crest, IL.
+“Self-care can be anything that helps you recharge and take care of yourself so, in turn, you’ll be well to take care of the people who count on you,” says Dr. Jennette Berry, a family medicine physician at Advocate South Suburban Hospital in Hazel Crest, Ill.

 Whether you’re looking to establish a self-care routine or to try some new ideas, Dr. Berry suggests these budget-friendly ways to take care of yourself:

-Get moving: A regular exercise habit can help prevent or manage many health issues from high blood pressure and Type 2 diabetes to depression and anxiety.
+Get moving: A regular exercise habit can help prevent or manage many health issues from high blood pressure and type 2 diabetes to depression and anxiety.
 Make a point to get outside for a daily walk, jog or bike ride for a change of scenery.
 Many online fitness programs offer a free trial with full access to their library of workouts.
 Or head to YouTube for free online yoga videos.
-You can even do a basic cardio routine in your living room such as jumping jacks, sit ups, pushups and planks.
+You can even do a basic cardio routine in your living room such as jumping jacks, sit-ups, pushups and planks.

 Take a bath: Hot water from a bath can help you fall asleep at night.
 It also can help relief pain and lower blood pressure.
 You can add ambiance to the experience by lighting a candle, playing relaxing music and adding bubbles to your bath.
 If your budget allows, buy some fresh flowers and add essential oil to your bath to create a spa-like experience.